-This is a comprehensive and stand-alone Committee report prepared in the light of the decision of the European Court of Justice.
-No regard should be given to previous reports provided to the Development Control Committee with respect to this planning application.
-Furthermore, the Committee must consider the planning application again and reach a fresh resolution.
-No weight is to be given to the Committee's resolution to grant planning permission for the planning application proposals reached at its meeting on 7 June 2017.
+This is a comprehensive and stand-alone Committee report and no regard should be given to previous reports provided to the Development Control Committee of the now extinguished Forest Heath District Council the with respect to this planning application.
+Furthermore, the Committee must consider the planning application afresh and reach a new resolution.
+No weight is to be given to the resolution of the former Forest Heath Council committee to grant planning permission for the proposals.